hrosicka/hrosicka/README.md

 - [**Party Guest List App:**](https://github.com/hrosicka/PyQtPartyList) Plan your perfect party!
 This code provides a simple interface with powerful features to add, edit, and delete guests from your event's guest list.
 - [**Guess Age:**](https://github.com/hrosicka/GuessAge) This application is a fun way to estimate your age based on your name using the Agify.io API.
 It is a simple example of how to use Tkinter to create a GUI application.
 - [**Crazy Basic Calculator:**](https://github.com/hrosicka/BasicCalculator) This calculator is more than just a tool for math, it's a visual delight with its fun color-changing feature!
+- [**Cat Guru:**](https://github.com/hrosicka/CatGuru) Bored?
+Ask Cat Guru for a random cat fact and be amazed!
+Based on Cat Facts API.